krannich/tablemenu/README.md

 This flag defines the position of the context menu.
 The following values are available: left, right, before, after.

 - menu_items:
 Here you can define your context menu items.
 Give each item a unique name and specify the required parameters (url, title and icon).

+A menu_item consists of the following flags:

+- url:
+You can specify any url you want.
+An ID is added automatically.
+You have to specify the ID in the table's el_data attribute.

+- title:
+Each button can have a title.
+The title is provided as a tooltip by using Twitter Bootstrap

+- icon:
+Here you define the styles of the buttons by providing the corresponding Twitter Bootstrap class names.
+You can combine several class names. (in dk.bootstrap.css you can find some additional button styles (e.g. sizes and colors).)

--- confirm:
+- confirm:
 If you want, you can add an optional confirm dialog, before the action is triggered.
 You can insert placeholders for dynamic values.
 A placeholder looks like this: $(customer)
 You have to provide a corresponding value in the el_data set.